 Heffernan, Virginia.
 "What If You Just Hate Making Dinner?"
 The New York Times.
 The New York Times, 11 Oct.
 2014.
+Web.
+16 Oct.
+2014.

 I used this as my source of reference for the style of my piece.
 This was a secondary source.
-It is a magazine article written for the New York Times.
+This is a magazine article written for the New York Times.
 The author talked about stereotypes and how she really doesn't enjoy making food and would rather just spend time with her kids.
 Her reflection on cookbooks was really funny; I tried to use this humor throughout my paper.
 She uses plays on words in order to do this.
 I really enjoyed the combination of narrative and the personal voice that was used in order to share with people why she feels this way.
 I feel that it was intended for other moms since it seemed very relatable.
 It was reliable since she referenced a lot of other sources.

 "John D. Rockefeller."
 History.com.
 A&E Television Networks, n.d.
+Web.
+14 Oct.
+2014.
 This article talks about the history of John D. Rockefeller.
 This was a secondary source for my paper.
 In this article, there is a clear outline of his life.
 The article progresses from his early childhood through his years of success and eventually until his death.
 The author supports this information by giving a lot of dates and examples from Rockefeller's life.
 The purpose for this piece is to educate readers, most likely other history buffs, about this individual.
 I referenced this information when writing about him so that I would have a better knowledge base.
 The general information was used just as background knowledge, but I felt that it was a quality source based on all of the historical dates that were referenced.

 Jurgelski, S. (2010, Nov 21).
 Gratitude.
-Sunday News Retrieved from http://search.proquest.com.proxy.lib.umich.edu/docview/807649001?accountid=1 4667 and this helped me to back up my own opinion on the topic better.
-The author supported their facts by using facts from other research that has been done.
+Sunday News Retrieved from http://search.proquest.com.proxy.lib.umich.edu/docview/807649001?accountid=1 4667

+I directly used this source and quoted it to talk about positive thinking.
+This was a primary source for my paper.
+It was important in discussing the mental and physical health benefits of optimism.
+It went into great detail about these benefits, and this helped me to back up my own opinion on the topic better.
+The author supported their facts by using facts from other research that has been done in order to support their own argument.
 The author's aim, in this case, was to emphasize these health benefits associated with gratitude.
 The audience is those reading the Sunday News.
 I feel that this was a valuable source since it directly complemented the argument I was trying to make in my paper.
 It proved very helpful.